forta-network/docs/docs/stake-on-scan-node.md

 ## Stake FORT

+You can only stake on registered scanner nodes.

 1. Go to Staking contract page, [section "write as proxy"](https://polygonscan.com/address/0xd2863157539b1D11F39ce23fC4834B62082F6874#writeProxyContract)

 2. Connect your wallet (make sure it is the correct wallet, and that you are on Polygon network)